-In some of the analytical comments above, it has already in part been necessary to move from the novel’s story-line dimension (part of the combinatorics of narrative, and of its sayability), and to its dimension of imaging rupture (where elements are forgrounded, or summarized, repeated as essential or peripheral, diverged from or forked off in new directions).
-But I have also commented on the novel’s narrating, or voice: in A Heart of Stone, the first-person (on rare occasions the third-person) narrative code.
-While the two latter levels cannot do completely without a combinatorics of phrasing, yet they are primarily rooted in the imaging, textual-medial possibility of making something visible, while perceived, and bringing it to the level of sayability.

-In this segment, as well, I will on the whole remain with my analytical vocabulary of choice, inspired in me by theorists like Rancière, Jakobson, and Freud).
-Here, the most important terms are textual combination axis, and textual selection axis, as well as the intertwinements of these two with modern, fictional narrative’s oblique, incongruous relations of narrative’s knowing (prompted by narrative’s external combinatorics and phrasal power), and narrative’s doing (prompted by narrative’s rupturing imaging power, which is sensorially inherent to that which it endeavours to render representations of, inherent to that of which is speaks).
-Fictionsal narratives related to the representation of mental trauma make active use of and draw upon creative speech-acts and textual-medial performativity, both of which help repressed memories to be triggered sensorially and to become visible and sayable through the active production of memories.
-This is how fictional narratives sensorially work towards the representation of individuated (while bodily perceived), “lived” and “experienced” life.
-Here, the representational process facilitates the presencing: it works towards making sensorially visible and audible that which has remained repressed, unseen and unheard.
-While inherent and directly involving the senses, in terms of therapeutic effect this representational process represents another and affective kind of healing in the use of the properties of language than the external power of the already combinatorically phraseable and encoded sayability in language – a power possessing a knowledge that could be appropriated and misused.
+In some of the analytical comments above, it has already in part been necessary to move from the novel’s story-line dimension and to its dimension of imaging rupture where elements are suddenly forgrounded in the leaps of the narrative and forked off in new directions .
+Fictional narratives related to the representation of mental trauma make active use of and draw upon creative speech-acts and textual-medial performativity, both of which help repressed memories to be triggered sensorially and to become visible and sayable through the active production of memories.
+This is how fictional narratives sensorially work towards the representation of individuated “lived” and “experienced” life.
+Here, textual representation works towards making sensorially visible and audible that which has remained unseen and unheard until it breaks loose in visible repetitions of repressed experiences .
+While inherent and directly involving the senses, in terms of therapeutic effect this representational process foregrounds another and affective kind of healing by use of language to promote discursive knowledge and activates a power to release compelling knowledge only on the brink of the sayable.

 Dorrestein’s novel abounds in textually imaging actions as well as in rupturing impacts from sudden shifts between represented medial phenomena that are superimposed upon each other.
-Thus, a high number of instantaneous textual-medial shifts and repetitions occur throughout the text.
-The crevices and ruptures they open, make space for an alternate visibility and hearability, and their sensorial impacts facilitate the triggering of repressed memories.
-These are produced and presenced by way of the textual creativity in shifts and repetitions, bringing memories to the verge of becoming new sayabilities. – Such both textual and medial occurrences are imaging events in Dorresten’s narrative prose fiction.
-They produce perceptional likenesses between them, that extend across a variety of local contexts.
-I have already pointed to the importance of the numerous shifts back and forth to the family photo album, and the repetitive imaging of the crucial cut-up ”structure-without-structurality” of the (newspaper-cutting) archive.
+Thus, a high number of instantaneous textual-medial shifts and repetitions occur throughout the text through the crevices and ruptures they open andmake space for an alternate visibility, bringing memories to the verge of becoming new sayabilities.
+Such occurrences are imaging events in Dorresten’s narrative prose fiction.
+They produce perceptional likenesses between themthat extend across a variety of local contexts.
+I have already pointed to the importance of the numerous shifts back and forth to the family photo album, and the repetitive imaging of the crucial cut-up ”structure-without-structurality” of the newspape archive the existence of which she now recalls and which serves as a model for her disruptive narrative.
 Yet there is more.
 The following is a comprehensive overview of the imaging-rupturing cuts and shifts in textuality and between the represented media in the novel, that imbues the text with instantaneous impacts from a diversified pattern of actional linguistic repetitions: